BucknellFilmSearch/FilmMediaDatabase/src/server/src/postgres/README.md

 # postgres/

-This folder contains configuration files for the postgres database.
+Files for PostgreSQL on the server

 ## Contains

 ### [dbClient.js](dbClient.js)

-The database client specifying production or development environments.
+Exports the database client singleton as its default.